Our phone provider is experiencing a temporary outage. Please use the chat option below for a faster response.

 Having a spider outside your home is like having your own personal, all-natural, no cost pest control.
-Spiders set up webs to capture flies, mosquitoes, ants, and other insects, keeping those pests from bothering you and your family.
+Spiders set up webs to capture other insects, keeping those pests from bothering you and your family.

 But inside, spiders are a nuisance.
 They are fast, “gross,” and some of them bite.
-Even outside, there are spiders that can be dangerous, and often indicate a larger pest control problem.
-Whether you’re the type of person that can’t stand the site of a spider, or someone that carefully carries them outside to free them, it is best to call a professional pest control company for a more effective spider treatment.
+Even outside, there are spiders that can be dangerous and often indicate a larger pest control problem.
+This makes it important to learn how to get rid of spiders.
+Whether you’re the type of person that can’t stand the sight of a spider, or someone that carefully carries them outside to free them, it is best to call a professional pest control company for a more effective spider treatment.

 Despite all they do keep pest populations down, many people dislike spiders, and a few have an intense phobia.
 Of the over 35,000 species of spiders in the world, the majority of spiders are harmless for humans.
 Yet no one wants to live with a spider on their property as it invades their personal space.

 Spiders can find their way into homes and businesses through open windows and doors, as well as through tiny openings in foundations, walls, under eaves, and other locations.
 Even larger spiders can fit in small spaces, as their bodies are able to squeeze through the smallest of spaces.

 Spiders wander, which means that even without a pest problem, spiders may find their way onto your property in search of food or shelter.
 But spiders are also attracted to areas with ample food supply, meaning other flying insects.
 Once there, some spiders will build webs in higher locations to capture prey.
 Hunting spiders will stay closer to the ground to actively hunt food.
 Spiders then kill prey with a venomous bite.